 Activity Evidence that supports this approach Challenge number(s) addressed Draw and talk counselling sessions.
 Drawing and Talking technique is a safe and easy to learn short term, time-limited therapy to be used with anyone (age 5+) who has suffered trauma or has underlying emotional difficulties.
 It supports those who are not realising their full potential either academically, professionally or socially.
 Drawing & Talking Home - Drawing & Talking (drawingandtalking.com) 1 2 3 Learning Mentor Groups and individuals Learning mentors help students develop coping strategies, enhance their motivation, raise their aspirations and encourage them to re-engage in learning.
 To work effectively, learning mentors have to take into account the range of complex issues that usually lay behind problems with learning and achievement (eg bereavement, lack of confidence/low self-esteem, low aspirations, mental health issues, relationship difficulties, bullying, peer pressure, family issues/concerns).
-1 2 3 4 8

-Learning mentor (skillsforschools.org.uk) Attendance of vulnerable pupils.
+Learning mentor (skillsforschools.org.uk) 2 3 4 8 Attendance of vulnerable pupils.
 Pupils have to be in school and able to pay attention before they can access learning.
-More successful schools make sure they have really effective behaviour strategies: communicating simple, clear rules and training all staff in behaviour management.
-They also have strong social and emotional support strategies to help pupils in need of additional support, including through working with their families.
-Similarly, more successful schools set up rapid response systems to address poor attendance.
-This includes staff contacting home immediately a pupil fails to arrive on time.
-If the problem persists, staff work with families to address any barriers they face in getting their children to school.
-Supporting the attainment of disadvantaged pupils (publishing.service.gov.uk) 8 Clubs for our most vulnerable pupils.
-It is shocking that so many children from poorer backgrounds never get the chance to join a football team, learn to dance or play music.
-The activity either costs too much, isn't available or children just feel they won't fit in.
-As a result, they miss out on important benefits - a sense of belonging, increased confidence and social skills which are invaluable to employers.
-It is high time to level the playing field.
-1 2 3 8 Animal Therapy Studies show that stroking an animal can help lower your blood pressure and being near them can help lower anxiety and stress levels.
-If you've got a cat or a dog for example, you'll know about the benefits having a pet can bring.
-They can make you laugh, bring you joy, make you exercise (if you're a dog owner) and soothe you too.
+More successful schools make sure they have really 8

+effective behaviour strategies:

+communicating simple, clear rules

+and training all staff in behaviour

+management.
+They also have

+strong social and emotional

+support strategies to help pupils in

+need of additional support,

+including through working with

+their families.
+Similarly, more

+successful schools set up rapid

+response systems to address poor

+attendance.
+This includes staff

+contacting home immediately a

+pupil fails to arrive on time.
+If the

+problem persists, staff work with families to address any barriers

+they face in getting their children

+to school.

+Supporting the attainment of

+disadvantaged pupils

+(publishing.service.gov.uk)

+Clubs for our most It is shocking that so many 1

+vulnerable pupils. children from poorer backgrounds 2

+never get the chance to join a 3

+football team, learn to dance or 8

+play music.
+The activity either costs too much, isn't available or

+children just feel they won't fit in.

+As a result, they miss out on

+important benefits - a sense of

+belonging, increased confidence

+and social skills which are

+invaluable to employers.
+It is high

+time to level the playing field.

+Animal Therapy Studies show that stroking an

+animal can help lower your blood

+pressure and being near them can

+help lower anxiety and stress levels.

+If you've got a cat or a dog for

+1

+example, you'll know about the

+1

+joy, make you exercise (if you're a dog owner) and soothe you too.

 There are lots of potential reasons why animals are a beneficial form of therapy.
 Animals live in the present moment, they aren't judgemental, and they're accepting.
 This can open the way for people to feel more at ease and improve their social interactions.

 How animals benefit wellbeing (bupa.co.uk)

-Total budgeted cost: £131,540
+Total budgeted cost: £131,011